 - Review the agent functions.
 See "About agent functions for VCS Agent for DB2" on page 9. - Check the agent requirements.
 See "VCS requirements for installing DB2" on page 16. - Install and set up DB2.
 See "Installing DB2 in a VCS environment" on page 21.
 See "Setting up the DB2 configuration" on page 21. - Install the VCS agent for DB2.
-See "Installing the VCS agent for DB2 software" on page 29. - Configure the service groups for the VCS agent for DB2. - Optionally, configure in-depth monitoring and any automated actions.
+See "Installing the VCS agent for DB2 software" on page 29. - Configure the service groups for the VCS agent for DB2.
+See "Configuring the VCS Agent for DB2 from Cluster Manager (Java Console)" on page 39. - Optionally, configure in-depth monitoring and any automated actions.
 See "Setting up in-depth monitoring of a DB2 instance" on page 47. - Bring the service group online.